 Dental implants have become the preferred option for many patients who want to replace single missing teeth.
-A titanium screw is inserted into the jaw bone, which is allowed to fuse for between two and four months.
-Once this has taken place, the permanent implant tooth is manufactured and attached on to the titanium screw.
+A titanium screw, referred to as a base, is inserted into the jaw bone, which fuses with the natural bone to provide a stable base, and the healing process is between two to four months.
+After the base of the implant has healed, the permanent implant tooth is manufactured and attached on to the titanium screw.

-In some cases, a temporary crown can be placed on the titanium screw until such time as it is ready for the implant to be mounted.
-This can be of great benefit on cases where anterior teeth are missing.
-The main advantage of tooth implants is that root canal surgery can be avoided, decay can be prevented on surrounding teeth and the patient will obtain additional support in the jaw area.
+In some cases, a temporary crown can be placed on the titanium screw before the implant tooth is ready to be mounted.
+The temporary crown is made of softer material which enables your gums to heal around it, and the softer material helps to bolster and protect the implant from the stress of chewing.
+Additionally, it gives the jawbone the opportunity to progressively become stronger.
+The main advantage of single tooth implants is that root canal surgery can be avoided, decay can be prevented on surrounding teeth and the patient will achieve additional support in the jaw area.

 Patients are often unsure whether they should have a regular dentist, periodontist or oral surgeon insert their implants.
 However, surgical specialists are the ones who undergo additional clinical training in order to effectively manage even the most complex implant cases.
 Our dentists have the necessary training and experience to ensure that all implant procedures are performed to perfection.
 This means that patients are able to have the surgical and restoration stages of their implants performed at our practice.

 If you have missing teeth, get in touch with our practice today.
 Even one missing tooth can contribute to many health issues, including decay of surrounding teeth, an increased risk of gum disease and a loss of oral function over time.
 The dentists at our Maple Ridge practice will be able to discuss the option of using implants to replace missing teeth and explain each step of the process to you.
 Our dentists will help ensure that you are completely satisfied with your new smile afterwards.